igorwojda/kotlin-coding-challenges/README.md

 ## Challenge structure

-Each challenge is located in separate package and it contains 3 main files ([screen](./misc/image/challenge-structure.png)):
+Each challenge is located in separate package, and it contains 3 main files ([screen](./misc/image/challenge-structure.png)):

 - `desc.md` - the task description.
-- `desc.kt` - an empty method/class where challenge should be solved.
-This file also contains set of test and ocasionally helper methods.
+- `chellenge.kt` - file containing an empty method/class where challenge should be solved.
+This file also contains set of test and occasionally helper methods.
+You can run all tests directly from this file (click green arrow next to `Test` class).
   [JUnit](https://junit.org/junit4/) tests which verify that task was solved correctly.
 - `solution.kt` - a file containing one or more solutions.